ArcelorMittal: History

-On 26 February 2014, ThyssenKrupp sold its carbon steel facility in Calvert, Alabama to ArcelorMittal and Nippon Steel for $1.55 billion.
+In February 2014, ThyssenKrupp sold its carbon steel facility in Calvert, Alabama, to ArcelorMittal and Nippon Steel for $1.55 billion.
 The facility was renamed AM/NS Calvert through the 50/50 joint partnership with Nippon Steel & Sumitomo Metal Corp.
-In June 2025, Nippon Steel sold its 50% stake in the facility to ArcelorMittal and the facility was renamed ArcelorMittal Calvert.
+In June 2025, to gain approval for the acquisition of U.S. Steel by Nippon Steel, Nippon Steel sold its 50% stake in the facility to ArcelorMittal for $1 and the facility was renamed ArcelorMittal Calvert.

+In June 2014, the arbitration court of the International Chamber of Commerce awarded Senegal $150 million from the company and allowed the government of Senegal to rescind a $2.2 billion contract given to the company to develop an iron ore deposit and construct a 750 km railway line after the company stalled on construction.
 In September 2014, ArcelorMittal and Gerdau sold Gallatin Steel to Nucor for $770 million.

 In February 2016, the company sold its 35% stake in Gestamp Automacion to the Riberas family for €875 million.

-In June 2016, the company announced the launch of a new high strength steel.
+In June 2016, the company released Usibor 2000, a steel grade that was said to be one-third stronger than other steels then available for car-making.

+In August 2016, after an investigation that began in 2008, the Competition Commission (South Africa) found the company guilty of price fixing for the period of January 1984 to September 2002 and fined the company 1.5 billion South African rand (US$110.9 million).
+The company also agreed to invest R4.64 billion rand in capital expenditures in capital over five years.

 In February 2017, ArcelorMittal and Votorantim announced plans to combine their long steel operations in Brazil.
 Under the deal, Votorantim Siderurgia became a subsidiary of ArcelorMittal Brasil.
 In 2017, ArcelorMittal and the Steel Authority of India Ltd (SAIL) agreed on preliminary terms to form a $913 million joint venture to export a fifth of the auto-grade steel made by the venture.
 In March 2017, the company proposed a US$6.5 billion steel project in Karnataka, after entering into a pact with the Karnataka government in February 2017.
 In April 2017, the company sold Georgetown Steelworks in South Carolina to Sanjeev Gupta's Liberty House Group.

+In January 2018, black snow fell in the city of Temirtau, Kazakhstan, where an ArcelorMittal plant was located, which locals blamed on the plant.
+The company claimed that the discoloration of the snow was caused by a lack of wind which would otherwise blow the pollution away.
+In July 2018, the Indiana Occupational Safety and Health Administration found five serious safety violations at the company's Indiana Harbor steel mill in East Chicago after the death of a steelworker while driving a golf cart at the facility with faulty brakes.
+The company was fined $21,000.